Showing posts with label Fiction. Show all posts

 Not sure whether Shelby Van Pelt's Remarkably Bright Creatures, title refers to octopuses or humans.
 You see, a small part of this interesting novel is narrated by an curmudgeonly Giant Pacific octopus, a creature (named Marcellus, of course) held in a tank located in the Sowell Bay Aquarium for the past four years.

 "Held" is a relative term.
-At night, Marcellus is able to squeeze through a tiny opening under his tank's lid, pull himself out, and slip-slide through the room, snacking on the other water creatures, opening locked doors, and generally exploring everything in the aquarium during the 18 minutes before he needs to return to his water.
+At night, Marcellus is able to squeeze through a tiny opening under his tank's lid, pull himself out, and slip-slide throughout the room, snacking on the other water creatures in adjacent tanks, opening locked doors, and generally exploring everything in the aquarium during the 18 minutes he can survive before he needs to return to water.

 Marcellus hears her kind words of greeting and observes her sadness.
 And when one evening Tova finds Marcellus accidentally trapped in computer cords outside his tank during one of his wanderings, she rescues him and the two form an secret friendship.
 Tova even finds she can place her arm inside his tank and Marcellus will wrap a tentacle around it, squeezing it gently, and leaving suction marks that puzzle Tova's friends.